amineelmharzy/Inception/README.md

 **Examples***

-    openssl enc -des3 -in plaintext.txt -out encrypted.txt
-    [//]: # (enter passphrase or you add -k option to add it explicitly to the openssl comamnd)
+    openssl enc -des3 -in plaintext.txt -out encrypted.txt #(enter passphrase or you add -k option to add it explicitly to the openssl comamnd)